projectcapsule/capsule/docs/dev-guide.md

 {"level":"info","ts":"2021-09-28T21:10:30.554+0800","logger":"controllers.Tenant","msg":"Tenant reconciling completed","Request.Name":"gas"}
 ```

-## Work in your prefered IDE
+## Work in your preferred IDE

-Now it's time to work through our familiar inner loop for development.
+Now it's time to work through our familiar inner loop for development in our preferred IDE.

 For example, if you're using [Visual Studio Code](https://code.visualstudio.com), this `launch.json` file can be a good start.